gianpierovignola/Software-Computing-project/02_Analysis_Results.md

 ## 4.Classifier Output
 The three methods tested led to good results only for BDT and MLP.
 The method of rectangular cuts proved to be particularly inefficient.
 This is due to the fact that the difference between signal and background in the input variables is very small.
 Under these conditions only the most complex methods are able to give satisfactory results. <br>
-After TMVA Training and Testing the BDT and MLP classifiers produce a "response function" for signal and Background.
+After TMVA Training and Testing the BDT and MLP classifiers produce a "response function" for the signal and the Background.
 The goal is to obtain functions as separate as possible in order to be able to separate the signal and the Background events.
 The following figures are obtained using the [mvas.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/mvas.cxx) macro which uses the [weights](https://github.com/gianpierovignola/project/tree/master/Results/dataset/weights) produced by TMVA.
-To evaluate the possible presence of overtraining, the functions obtained in Training and Testing were superimposed, the perfect correspondence between the two confirms the absence of overtraining (<b> click on the images to view in JSROOT </b>).
+To evaluate the possible presence of overtraining, the functions obtained in the Training and Testing were superimposed, the perfect correspondence between the two confirms the absence of overtraining (<b> click on the images to view in JSROOT </b>).
 <br><br>
 <table cellspacing="0" cellpadding="0" width="70%">
 <tr><td>